darkryh/MonosChinosApi/README.md

 )
 ```
 # Want to Contribute
-No problem sr, just contact me in my X account @Darkryh or just make a request.
+Contributions are welcome!
+Feel free to reach out via my X account @Darkryh or create a pull request.